 What kind of support is available to me after I graduate?

-We offer ongoing group supervision, as supervision is a professional requirement for insured, registered counselling therapists (contact Client Services above – “Let’s talk about PRAC” button – for more information).
-We have established relationships with Alumni Partners that specialize in helping our recently graduated counsellors set up their private practice.
+We are pleased to have our graduates return as volunteer Assistants in our programs and workshops, which provide supervision and professional development hours for ongoing registration requirements (contact [email protected] for workshops or [email protected] for PRAC).
+We have established relationships with Alumni Partners specializing in helping our recently graduated counsellors set up their private practice.
 We invite our registered, insured Graduates to appear in our Counsellor Directory (coming soon).